MicrosoftDocs/SupportArticles-docs/SkypeForBusiness/SkypeServer/server-configuration/central-management-store-replication-failures.md

    > [!NOTE]
    > Microsoft Windows Vista, Windows Server 2008 and later versions of the Windows Server operating systems require the installation of the Telnet client.
 For more information about how to install Telnet client, see [Install Telnet Client](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc771275(v=ws.10)).
-1. Perform steps 1 to step 6 that are listed at the beginning of the [Resolution](#resolution) section.
+1. Perform step 1 to step 6 that are listed at the beginning of the [Resolution](#resolution) section.

 > [!NOTE]
 > Some hardware load balancer vendors have specific configurations for TCP port 4443 for the Lync Server Replicator Agent service on the Lync Edge pool internal interface.
 For more information, see [Infrastructure qualified for Microsoft Lync](/SkypeForBusiness/lync-cert/qualified-ip-pbx-gateway).